 - Do they stick to their mission in their practices?
 For example, if they say they believe in honesty and transparency in business, can you find information about how their products are made, or are things not so transparent?

-- Is there an audience that wants and news their product?
+- Is there an audience that wants news about their product?

 There’s no easy answer to the question of whether it’s ethical to market a product you don’t love.
 It comes down to why don’t you love the product, the client’s values, and whether their work reflects their values.
 The good news about marketing a product you don’t love is that if you can sell a product you don’t love, you can sell anything!